SMV Chapter 1: The Bad Decision

 “Ha!
 June 19, 1910,” Flynne said smugly.

-I gave her a “What?” look.
+I gave her a ‘What?’ look.
 “That’s only five months.”

 I shot up, and then regretted it when the world went a little topsy-turvy.
 “Wait!
 You’re leaving?
 Already?”
+I reached for a nearby tree to steady myself as stars danced around my vision.

 And with that, my newest, most mysterious friend disappeared into the Black Forest with a great flourish of her red brush.
 My head throbbed and I felt sick, whether that was because of those murderberries, or maybe the overdose of the antidote, I wasn’t sure.
 But even as I keeled over to throw up in the bushes, a warm feeling filled my chest.